-Innkeepers, Mark and Elaine Edwards along with Miles, their six-year-old Goldendoodle, are experiencing the adventure of their lives in Lanesboro and embrace the opportunity to welcome you into their home.
+Innkeepers, Mark and Elaine Edwards along with Miles, their seven-year-old Goldendoodle, are experiencing the adventure of their lives in Lanesboro and embrace the opportunity to welcome you into their home.

 Purchasing the Habberstad House and operating a bed & breakfast is a dream come true for them, after being public servants throughout their working careers.